 About the author

-Viviane was visiting Fondation Rivières as a communication and mobilization officer.
+Viviane was visiting Fondation Rivières as communications and mobilization manager.